 Problems with Tobacco Products?
 Tell FDA.

-If you suspect a problem with a tobacco product, you can report it online using the Safety Reporting Portal.
+If you experience a problem with a tobacco product, such as an unexpected health or safety issue, report it online using the Safety Reporting Portal.

 The Safety Reporting Portal